JonasLindinger/Client-Side-Prediction-v2/README.md

 # 🚀 Client-Side Prediction v2

+> AI GENERATED README based on a long text of detailed instructions written by me.

 A **modular**, **easy-to-use**, and **high-performance** Client-Side Prediction (CSP) system built for **Unity’s Netcode for GameObjects**.

 Supports: